 As already established, Cerner and Epic are two of the biggest EHR vendors in the healthcare industry, and both have their own unique strengths and weaknesses.
 Langate Software can help you get the most out of both systems by integrating them into one seamless platform or individually into your existing system.
 We have a deep understanding of both systems and can help you optimize their respective features.

-As a software development company with over 17 years of experience, we have helped dozens of healthcare facilities improve the quality of their care through custom software development.
+With over 20 years of experience, we have helped dozens of healthcare facilities improve the quality of their care through custom software development.
 One of our recent projects involved developing an efficient data ETL platform to extract, transform, and load patient data from multiple sources and place them in a central data warehouse.

 As a result, it is now a lot easier for the client to extract data from different systems with less effort.
 The system also finds and reports all mistakes automatically, reducing the waste of time and resources.
 Plus, data transfer is more automated and seamless than ever.